 Food and household shopping

 The Kiosk Convenience Store in Chichester Road has a wide range of groceries and papers etc. It sells stamps and delivers newspapers daily.
 Open 7.00am – 8.30pm Monday – Saturday (closes at 6.00pm on Sundays).
 The nearest supermarket is Waitrose in George Street, not far from East Croydon station.
-Open till 10pm Mon-Fri, till 8.00pm on Saturdays and 12 noon-6.00pm on Sundays.
-There is also a smaller Sainsburys store in George Street which opens 6.00am-12 midnight every day and one nearer the station open till 11.00pm daily.
+Open till 9.00pm Mon-Fri, till 8.00pm on Saturdays and 12 noon-6.00pm on Sundays.
+There is also a smaller Sainsburys store in George Street which opens 6.00am-11.00pm every day and one nearer the station open till 11.00pm daily.

 Nearest cash machines are at East Croydon station at the left hand side of the entrance.
 Beware – they charge for cash withdrawals.
 The nearest bank is the Co-operative Bank on George Street, down from the station.
 It has an ATM as does the small Sainsburys on George Street by the roundabout.

 Nearest parks are Park Hill Recreation Ground (get to it from Chichester Road – look for the Water Tower) and Lloyd Park (get to it from the other end of Chichester Road – turn right into Park Hill Rise and keep walking south.)

 Nearest pharmacy is Osbon (St Clare) in George Street (between Wendy’s and McDonald’s) open 8.30am – 6.30pm (Mon-Fri) 9.00am – 5pm (Sat).

 For information how to apply for a place in a State school in Croydon, go to the ‘Schools Admission’ section on the Croydon Council website – www.croydon.gov.uk.
 For information about admissions to fee paying schools, go to the school’s website.